TUM-DAML/seml/docs.md

 **Options**:

+* `--migration-skip`: Skip the migration of the database collection.
+* `--migration-backup`: Backup the database collection before migration.
 * `-v, --verbose`: Whether to print debug messages.
 * `-V, --version`: Print the version number.
 * `--install-completion`: Install completion for the current shell.